MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Materials and methods

-\item \textbf{Average prediction errors across folds:} Since the CV procedure involves \(K\) iterations, we obtain \(K\) aggregated prediction errors for each boosting iteration.
-These are then averaged across CV folds to obtain a single final aggregated prediction error for each iteration.
+\item \textbf{Average prediction errors across folds:} Since the CV procedure involves \(K\) iterations, we obtain \(K\) averaged prediction errors for each boosting iteration.
+These are then averaged across CV folds to obtain a single final averaged prediction error for each iteration $t \leq t_{\mathrm{stop}}$.

 \hrule

 \item \textbf{Select optimal stopping iteration:} Select \( t_{\mathrm{stop}}^* \) as the boosting iteration that is associated with the smallest final prediction error.